 Given this history, it comes as no surprise that New Jersey was also among the first ones to pass an online gambling law.
 This happened in 2013 and NJ joined Delaware and Nevada in offering online poker and casino games.

 A few years later, in 2017, these pioneers of regulated online poker in the US entered an interstate agreement as well, allowing operators to share their player pools across the borders.
 To this day, they remain the only states to have done so.

 Although Pennsylvania and Michigan have since passed online poker laws and allow players to play on the internet, licensed operators are still confined to catering only to players physically present within respective state borders.

 As one of the oldest regulated markets, New Jersey online poker players have a few good options to choose from.
 WSOP NJ tops the list together with their partner, 888poker.
-Then, there are partypoker NJ and Borgata Poker, the two rooms hosted on the partypoker US network, sharing the same software and player pools in the state.
+Then, there are partypoker NJ and Borgata Poker, the two poker sites hosted on the partypoker US network, sharing the same software and player pools in the state.